 Who am I?

-I am a corpus linguist working on multilingual and monolingual data and I am an English language trainer.
+I do languages.
+I work for a university-wide language programme and I am a corpus linguist by trade.
 I am fluent in English, French, German, and Luxembourgish.
-I also dabble in other languages.
+I also dabble in several other languages.

 I grew up in Luxembourg and studied the following: